xgiralt64/ProxVNC/README.md

 #### Sending files:

-Using the `sendFile(local_path: str, remote_path: str, wait_time=0.5)` method, you can upload files to a specific location on your proxmox node/lxc
+Using the `sendFile(local_path: str, remote_path: str, wait_time=0.5)` method, you can upload files to a specific location on your Proxmox node or LXC container.

 ```python
     client.sendFile("testSend.txt", "/root/testReceive.txt")